GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/add-manifest/index.md

 ## Further reading

-There are several additional properties that can be added to the web app manifest, refer to the [MDN Web App Manifest documentation][mdn-manifest] for
+There are several additional properties that can be added to the web app manifest.
+Refer to the [MDN Web App Manifest documentation][mdn-manifest] for more information.

 [mdn-manifest]: https://developer.mozilla.org/en-US/docs/Web/Manifest